-If promises of a castle fit for fairytales failed to deliver in Prague, a day trip from Prague to Karlstejn is a must.
+If promises of a castle fit for fairytales failed to deliver in Prague, visiting Karlstejn is a must.
 Hovering over the village of the same name, Karlstejn Castle is one of the crown jewels in Czech Republic’s tourist stash.
 And with the minimal effort and time needed to get here, there’s no excuse to zip over for a peek.

 Czech king and Holy Roman Emperor King Charles IV, of Charles Bridge fame, established Karlstejn Castle way back in 1348.
 Despite its regality, Karlstejn Castle never served as a full-on royal residence.
 Certainly, Ol’ Karl popped in from time to time; the real purpose of Karlstejn Castle, however, was to protect royal treasures including the coronation jewels.

 Touring Karlstejn Castle today, you’ll have to hop on a guided tour (self-guided is not allowed).
 Four routes are available through the castle.
 Most visitors opt for Route II, a walk through the castle’s two main towers (Marian and Great Towers) and the impressive St. Catherine Chapel.
 You’ll need to book this tour in advance as visitor limits apply.
 Visit the official Karlstejn Castle site for opening times and tour availabilities.